-Using nested calls has some specific challenges related to readability when used.
-The order of calls go from right to left, which is opposite of the natural reading direction a lot of the users of ECMAScript are used to day to day.
-This means it is difficult to switch the reading direction when working out which call happens in which order.
-When using functions with multiple arguments in the middle of the nested call, it is not intuitive to see what call its arguments belong to.
-These issues are the main challenges this proposal is trying to solve.
-On the other hand, nested calls can be simplified by using temporary variables.
-While this does introduce its own set of issues, it provides some way of mitigating the readability problem.
-Another positive side of nested calls is they do not require a specific design to be used, and a library developer does not have to de-
+Nested calls has some specific challenges when relating to readability when used.
+The order of calls go from right to left, which is opposite of the natural reading direction a lot of the users of EcmaScript are used to day to day, this means it is difficult switch reading direction when working out which call happens in which order.
+When using functions with multiple arguments in the middle of the nested call, it is not intuitive to see what call its arguments belong to, this is also a problem with readability of nested calls, which is the main challenge this proposal is trying to solve.
+Nested calls are not all bad however, one of the main good points of nested calls is they can be simplified by using temporary variables, while this does introduce its own set of issues, it provides some way of mitigating the readability problem.
+Another positive side of nested calls is they do not require a specific design to be used, a library developer does not have to design their library around this specific call style.

 '''

-sign their library around this specific call style 2 // Deeply nested call with \hookrightarrow single arguments f1(f2(f3(f4(v))));
+// Deeply nested call with single arguments

-'''

-'''
+function1(function2(function3(function4(value))));

-1 // Deeply nested call with \hookrightarrow multi argument functions 2 f1(v5, f2(f3(v3, f4(v1, v2)), \hookrightarrow v4), v6);
+// Deeply nested call with multi argument functions function1(function2(function3(value2, function4)), value1); '''

-'''

-Chaining solves some of these issues: indeed, as it allows for a more natural reading direction left to right when identifying the sequence of call, arguments are naturally grouped together with their respective function call, and it provides a way of untangling deep nesting.
-However, executing consecutive operations using chaining has its own set of challenges when used.
-In order to use chaining, the API of the code being called has to be designed to allow for chaining.
-This is not always the case however, making use of chaining when it has not been specifically designed for can be very difficult.
-There are also concepts in JavaScript not supported when using chaining, such as arithmetic operations, literals, await expressions, yield expressions and so on.
-This proves to be a significant downside of chaining, as it only allows for function calls when used, and if one wants to allow for use of other concepts temporary variables have to be used.
+Chaining solves some of the issues relating to nesting, as it allows for a more natural reading direction left to right when identifying the sequence of call, arguments are naturally grouped together with their respocctive function call, and it provides a way of untangling deep nesting.
+However, solving consecutive operations using chaining has its own set of challenges when used.
+In order to use chaining, the api of the code you are trying to call has to be designed to allow for chaining.
+This is not always the case, making using chaining when it is not been designed specifically for very difficult.
+There are also concepts in JavaScript not supported when using chaining, such as arithmetic operations, literals, await, yield and so on.
+This is actually the biggest downside of chaining, as it only allows for function calls when used, and if one wants to allow for use of other concepts temporary variables have to be used.